Makar × Medli — Co-operation roadmap

 3. Keep the shell vocabulary in sync.
 Add new commands to both implementations, or document which commands are OS-specific.
 Makar’s command list is in SURVEY.md.

 4. Use serial as the integration bus.
 Both OSes write to COM1; a simple test harness can grep both serial logs for the same expected output.
-Makar’s UI-test framework (tests/ui_test.sh) demonstrates the pattern.
+Makar’s in-guest test drivers (shell-smoke.sh / incore.sh) demonstrate the pattern.